Bobby Duncum

-Bobby Edward Duncum (born August 14, 1944) is an American retired professional wrestler and football player.
-He is best known for his appearances for the World Wide Wrestling Federation, National Wrestling Alliance and American Wrestling Association from the late-1960s to the late-1980s.
-He is the father of the late professional wrestler Bobby Duncum Jr.
+Robert Eldon Duncum (August 14, 1944 – January 21, 2026) was an American professional wrestler and football player.
+He is best known for his appearances for the World Wide Wrestling Federation, the National Wrestling Alliance and the American Wrestling Association from the late-1960s to the late-1980s.
+He was the father of the professional wrestler Bobby Duncum Jr.

 American football career

 Duncum was a three-year letterman with the West Texas A&M Buffaloes football team from 1964 to 1966.
 He was selected by the St. Louis Cardinals in the thirteenth round (331st overall) of the 1967 NFL/AFL draft.
 He appeared in four games with the Cardinals in 1968.

 Professional wrestling career

 His wrestling persona was that of a heel cowboy and he wrestled some of the top babyface stars of the era such as Bob Backlund and Bruno Sammartino in the WWWF/WWF.
-In the AWA, along with Nick Bockwinkel, Ray Stevens and Blackjack Lanza, he was a member of famous wrestling stable, managed by Bobby Heenan, known as The Heenan Family.
+In the AWA, along with Nick Bockwinkel, Ray Stevens, and Blackjack Lanza, he was a member of the famous wrestling stable, managed by Bobby Heenan, known as "The Heenan Family".
 His famous catch phrase during interviews (and written phonetically) was "You unnastan?" ("you understand?").
-His final match was on November 16, 1986, in Clarksburg, West Virginia, where he tag teamed with Lord Zoltan to defeat Troy Orndorff and Kurt Kaufman.
+His final match was on November 16, 1986, in Clarksburg, West Virginia, teaming with Lord Zoltan to defeat Troy Orndorff and Kurt Kaufman.